 The MSU College of Music supports and challenges students, values innovation and creativity, and helps every community member achieve professional excellence.

-Conducted by Katherine Kilburn with conductors Zongheng Zhang and Dan Jaggars, this concert spotlioghts the winner of the annual Honors Concerto Competition, as well as Gala Flagello’s Vitality, Florence Price’s Adoration, and William Grant Still’s landmark Afro-American Symphony.
+Conducted by Katherine Kilburn with conductors Zongheng Zhang and Dan Jaggars, this concert spotlights the winner of the annual Honors Concerto Competition, as well as Gala Flagello’s Vitality, Florence Price’s Adoration, and William Grant Still’s landmark Afro-American Symphony.

 Renowned drummer Harvey Mason returns to MSU for the first time since 2017, joining the MSU Jazz Orchestras in a dynamic concert that showcases his influential work in jazz, funk, and fusion.